-and drinking a lot of water too after breaking your fast is the backbone to your health if you are sick during Ramadan, and it’s up to your doctor only to decide that even to adjust it, cancel it or even add any modification to it during the whole day of Ramadan.
+and drinking a lot of water too after breaking your fast is the backbone to your health if you are sick or have a disease during Ramadan, and it’s up to your doctor only to decide that even to adjust it, cancel it or even add any modification to it during the whole day of Ramadan.

 The golden rule for managing your medication during Ramadan here is when you are real sick the only responsible person for saying your are able to fast or not is your doctor, no body else can decide that, even it was you yourself.
 Your doctor is your basic source for all your medication.
 They will let you know whether fasting is appropriate and safe for you, and look at how they can support your wishes.